fourstix/Elfos-I2C-Libraries/I2C_API.md

 [I2C LIbrary](https://github.com/fourstix/Elfos-I2C-Libraries/tree/main#i2c-library-api)

-## ic2_rdreg
+# i2c_rdreg
 This routine reads a message from a register in an i2c device on the bus.
-Some devices may refer to registers as commands.
+Some devices may refer to registers as commands or as addresses.

-## Note:
+* Note:
 The function i2c_wrbuf is used to write a message to a register in an i2c device on the bus.

 # Parameters